 Kendra Chapman focuses her practice on labor and employment law.
 Ms. Chapman has experience litigating and counseling clients on employment issues such as discrimination, harassment, retaliation, wrongful termination, wage and hour compliance, employee classifications, and the California Labor Code.
 Ms. Chapman also regularly advises clients on all aspects of the employment relationship, including employment policies, best practices, compliance, and workplace investigation.

-University of California, Hastings College of the Law, J.D., Concentration in International Law (2013) CALI Award
+University of California, Hastings College of the Law J.D.
+(2013) Concentration in International Law, CALI Award

-University of Colorado at Boulder, B.A., Psychology and Philosophy (2009) Dean's List
+University of Colorado at Boulder B.A.
+(2009) Psychology and Philosophy, Dean's List

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.

 DO NOT CONVEY TO US ANY INFORMATION YOU REGARD AS CONFIDENTIAL UNTIL A FORMAL CLIENT-ATTORNEY RELATIONSHIP HAS BEEN ESTABLISHED.

 If you do convey information, you recognize that we may review and disclose the information, and you agree that even if you regard the information as highly confidential and even if it is transmitted in a good faith effort to retain us, such a review does not preclude us from representing another client directly adverse to you, even in a matter where that information could be used against you.